 Websites should provide a chain of certificates (including any intermediate CA) to clients so we can verify the complete chain of trust - up to a Root CA. If this chain is not present then Umbrella may not be able to validate the certificate properly.
 Some certificates use an extension called "Authority Access Information (RFC4325)" to allow the client to automatically find the Intermediate certificates.
 Umbrella supports this feature, but not in all configurations .
 You must ensure Umbrella File Inspection is enabled for this functionality to be possible.
 Note that allowing a domain via a destination list will disable file inspection.

 SWG is unable to perform certificate validation when the hostname contains invalid characters.
 Valid characters in an internet hostname include alphabet (A-Z), digits (0-9), minus sign (-), and period (.) as defined in RFC952 / RFC 1123.
 Some web browsers may allow these characters, but SWG does not support them.

 It is possible to bypass certificate errors on an individual basis using the 'Selective Decryption' feature in Umbrella web policies.
-This is only recommend when the administrator trusts the authenticity of the website.
-For more information please contact umbrella technical support.
+This is only recommended when the administrator trusts the authenticity of the website.
+For more information please contact Umbrella technical support.